tianyue58/CV_a2_t1/README.md

 # CV-Spring23-FDU

-This is the midterm assignment of DATA130051 Computer Vision.

 In the first part of the project, we use several CNNs to build classifiers for CIFAR-100, and try to use some augmentation methods like Cut-Out, Cut-Mix, and Mix-Up to optimize the model.
 And we finally get a top-1 accuracy of 86.79% and top-5 accuracy of 98.46% using the EfficientNetB3.

-The usages of the codes like training and testing processes are shown in the corresponding folders.
+Training and testing steps are shown below.

 ## Training Steps:
 1. Load data